scipion-em/docs/_sources/docs/facilities/facilities-workflows.rst.txt

 **(\*) Requirements for the demo**:

-To run the demo as it is, you need to have installed
+To run the demo as it is, you need to
+`install the following plugins </docs/scipion-modes/how-to-install.html#installing-other-em-plugins>`_

+* scipion-em-facilites
 * scipion-em-motioncorr
-* scipion-em-grigoriefflab
+* scipion-em-cistem
 * scipion-em-eman2

 .. code-block:: bash

-    scipion installp -p scipion-em-motioncorr -p scipion-em-grigoriefflab scipion-em-eman2
+    scipion installp -p scipion-em-facilites -p scipion-em-motioncorr -p scipion-em-cistem -p scipion-em-eman2

 *Notice that motioncor2 needs GPU acceleration.*

-In addition, the demo use either the jmbFalconMovies dataset for v1.2-Caligula version or the relion13_tutorial dataset for later versions (also for devel branch).
+In addition, the demo uses either the jmbFalconMovies dataset for v1.2-Caligula version or the relion13_tutorial dataset for later versions (also for devel branch).
 Thus, you can download the dataset that you need by